Zianwalk/Personal-portfolio/scheme/README.md

     second, start with '(' and go on arguments then end up with ')' ,
     ex : ( arguments arguments )
+    Note : most of the functions I implement, follow this type.

     third,  start with '   and go on arguments.